-Any inappropriate or offensive or abusive texts or emails or use of social media must be reported to the Child Wellbeing and Protection Officer and will be dealt with in line with the Responding to Concerns Procedure.
+Any inappropriate or offensive or abusive texts/email/use of social media must be reported to the Child Wellbeing and Protection Officer and will be dealt with in line with the Responding to Concerns Procedure.

-The Child Wellbeing and Protection Officer should review if there is any indication of criminality.
-If there is no indication of criminality these comments or messages should be removed immediately.
+Any offensive or abusive comments posted on social media or within a shared group chat must be removed immediately.
 Group administrators must familiarise themselves with how to do this when the Group is set up.